FirHole/Tetris/README.md

-Versoin Beta 1.0
+Versoin Beta 1.1

-⚠️ DOWNLOAD ONLY main.py ⚠️
+⚠️ DONT'T DOWNLOAD ARCHIVE ⚠️
-Archive is saved for idk
+It is saved for idk